mshackers/mean-skeleton/README.md

 ```bash
 $ npm install -g grunt-cli
 ```

-## Downloading MEAN.JS
-There are several ways you can get the MEAN.JS boilerplate:

-### Yo Generator
-The recommended way would be to use the [Official Yo Generator](http://meanjs.org/generator.html), which generates the latest stable copy of the MEAN.JS boilerplate and supplies multiple sub-generators to ease your daily development cycles.

 ### Cloning The GitHub Repository
 You can also use Git to directly clone the MEAN.JS repository: